oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 entity is to be created.
 If any nested entities contain both id and key fields, they MUST identify the same entity, or the request is invalid.

+::: example
-Example 79: using the JSON format, a 4.01 [[PATCH]{style="font-size:10.0pt"}]{.Keyword} request can specify a nested delta representation to:
+Example ##ex: using the JSON format, a 4.01 [[PATCH]{style="font-size:10.0pt"}]{.Keyword} request can specify a nested delta representation to:
 - delete employee 3 and